diballesteros/blog-posts/how-to-migrate-zustand-local-storage-store-to-a-new-version.md

 And with this the new object structure is correct and as soon as a user loads up the webpage it will automatically migrate its store to the new version.

 Any time a new change must be made it can easily be done by raising the version and updating the migrate function.

-And that’s it!
-Did you find this information useful?
-Have you been able to migrate the Zustand store?
-Let me know in the comments below.